-There are various possibilities concerning shape, height and finish when designing the Sculpture plinths.
+There are many variations of plinth height and plinth finish.
 The two materials I usually work with to create the plinths are Weathering Steel and Galvanised/Mordent finished Steel, both incredibly durable.

 Weathering Steel (cor-ten) is a steel alloy which does not require painting and acquires a stable, rust-like appearance over time.
 It’s surface has a matt textured finish with a wonderful depth of colour which changes from a light orange to a deep purple over the decades.

 Galvanised Steel with a mordent finish leaves a soft textured matt surface with a wonderfully interesting pewter/lead colouring that will darken when wet.